We tackle critical technology, information and supply chain issues, working to find innovative solutions to operational and management challenges.

 This research project studies the impact of globalization and a current state analysis on the pharmaceuticals industry.
 Project involved analysis of representative companies in Big Drug, Generics and Biotech segments of the pharmaceuticals industry as well as distribution and clinical manufacturing organizations.

 Monsanto Project: Supply Chain Assessment Tool

-Monsanto is migrating from a system with largely independent functions such as logistics, packaging and transport to a classical supply chain organization.
-The developed SCAT gives a snap shot of the current state of the Monsanto supply chain as well as providing a means for Monsanto to benchmark their existing activities against best practices.
+Monsanto is migrating from a system with largely independent functions such as logistics, packaging, and transport to a classic supply chain organization.
+The developed SCAT gives a snapshot of the current state of the Monsanto supply chain as well as providing a means for Monsanto to benchmark it's existing activities against best practices.

 Renesas Technology Project: Forecasting and Planning in a Semiconductor Decentralized Supply Chain